Download ❯ How to Start a Remote ELPAC Test Session K–2

 TE Shares the Screen for the Writing Domain

 The Writing domain for students in K–2 requires the student to write responses on a piece of paper, a whiteboard, or the Student Writing Response Sheets.
-This domain will be administered by TEs sharing the Teacher Answer Book using a video conferencing platform and the student writing on a piece of paper, a whiteboard, or the Student Writing Response Sheets and then sharing the written response using a web camera on the device being used by the student.
-The Teacher Answer Book can be found in TOMS in the Initial ELPAC DFA page under the [Resources] tab.
-Instructions for the remote administration of the Writing domain can be found on the grade level– or grade span–specific DFA.
-View the Access Remote Test Administration Resources subsection for details.
+This domain will be administered by TEs sharing the Teacher Answer Book using a videoconferencing platform and the student writing on a piece of paper, a whiteboard, or the Student Writing Response Sheets and then sharing the written response using a web camera on the device being used by the student.
+The Teacher Answer Book and the Student Writing Response Sheets can be found in TOMS in the appropriate DFA page under the [Resources] tab.
+Instructions for the remote administration of the Writing domain can be found in the grade level– or grade span–specific DFA.
+Refer to the Access Remote Test Administration Resources subsection for details.

-TEs can open the Teacher Answer Book on their device and share the screen with the student.
-This allows TEs to use a mouse to draw the focus of the student to the correct spot on the page.
+The TE can open the Teacher Answer Book on their device and share the screen with the student.
+This allows the TE to use a mouse to draw the focus of the student to the correct spot on the page.
 Note that LEAs should know who has downloaded the Teacher Answer Book and ensure complete deletion from the TE device at the conclusion of testing.
 LEAs must treat the PDFs with the same level of security as the Answer Book.
 All testing material is considered secured.

 Take the following steps to complete the assessment: